gejames/ansible_tower_automation/README.md

 ## Creating the Job Template

 We could use tower-cli to create our job template from the command line, but we want to write a playbook to do that.
 Ansible provides many modules that can interface with tower-cli.
 For our purposes, we'll be using the tower_job_template module.
 Again, we are starting small.
 We’ll assume you have an existing playbook to change the username and password on a Cisco device and have the corresponding inventory, project, and credential assets already setup in Tower.
 The actual playbook does not matter.
-Make sure to check the file into git!
+Make sure to check the file into git.

 ```